Yarlung Tsangpo Grand Canyon: Yarlung Tsangpo Hydroelectric and Water Diversion Project

 While the government of the PRC has declared the establishment of a "Yarlung Tsangpo Grand Canyon National Reservation", there have also been governmental plans and feasibility studies for the Medog Project, a major dam to harness hydroelectric power and divert water to other areas in China.
 The size of the dam in the Tsongpo gorge would exceed that of Three Gorges Dam as it is anticipated that such a plant would generate 50 gigawatts of electricity, more than twice the output of Three Gorges.
 It is feared that there will be displacement of local populations, destruction of ecosystems, and an impact for downstream people in India and Bangladesh.
 The project is criticized by India because of its potential negative impact upon the residents downstream.
-Construction officially began in 2024, with the project promoted as a clean energy milestone.
-However, it has drawn criticism over its environmental impact, lack of transparency, and threats to Tibet’s fragile ecosystems and culturally significant landscapes.
-The project raises broader concerns about displacement, ecological degradation, and the long-term effects of rapid infrastructure development in a region already grappling with economic inequality, cultural preservation challenges, and environmental vulnerability.

 In 1999, R.B.
 Cathcart suggested that a fabric dam—inflatable with freshwater or air—could block the Yarlung Tsangpo Canyon upstream of Namcha Barwa.
 Water would then be conveyed via a hard rock tunnel to a point downstream from that mountain.

-Steel dams are more advantageous and economical in remote hilly terrain at high altitude for diverting the run off water of the river to power generating units.